lintje/lintje/doc/rules.md

 git rebase --interactive --autosquash main
 ```

-## SubjectTooShort
+## SubjectLength

-The commit's subject is considered too short to be meaningful.
-Commit subjects
+The commit's subject is considered too short or too long.

-like "WIP" and "Fix" don't explain the change well enough.
-Don't be afraid to
+Short commit subjects like "WIP" and "Fix" don't explain the change well enough.
-dive into a little bit more detail to explain the change.
+Don't be afraid to dive into a little bit more detail to explain the change.

-## SubjectTooLong

-The commit's subject should be a maximum of 50 characters.
-If the subject is
+The commit's subject should be a maximum of 50 characters long.
+If the subject
-longer than 50 characters, reword the subject to fit in the maximum subject
+is longer than 50 characters, reword the subject to fit in the maximum subject
 length.
 Use the commit's message body to explain the change in greater detail.

 ## SubjectMood